Portraits of Shakespeare: Later works, misidentifications, and fakes

 By the mid-18th century the demand for portraits of Shakespeare led to several claims regarding surviving 17th-century paintings, some of which were altered to make them conform more closely to Shakespeare's features.
 The Janssen portrait was overpainted, receding the hairline and adding an inscription with an age and date to fit Shakespeare's life.
 This was done before 1770, making it the "earliest proven example of a genuine portrait altered to look like Shakespeare."
 In 1792 a painting that came to be known as the Felton portrait appeared at an auction, with the name of Shakespeare on the back and the initials R.B., which were taken to be those of Richard Burbage.
 18th century Shakespeare scholar George Steevens supported the authenticity of the work, which is similar to the Droeshout engraving.

+Painting of Shakespeare's funerary monument by John Hall, made before the monument's 1748–49 restoration.

 A painting now called the Ashbourne portrait was identified as a portrayal of Shakespeare in 1847, and it currently hangs in the Folger Shakespeare Library.
 The painting was reproduced as Shakespeare in the mid-19th century as a mezzotint by G.F.
 Storm.
 In 1940 Charles Wisner Barrell examined the portrait using X-ray and infrared photography, as well as rubbings of the concealed paint on the sitter's thumb ring, and concluded that the painting was a retouched portrait of Edward de Vere, 17th Earl of Oxford, painted by Cornelius Ketel.
 In 1979, the painting was restored, and a coat of arms uncovered which identified the sitter as Hugh Hamersley.
 The restoration revealed that the portrait had been retouched to have the hairline recede, while the inscribed age had been altered by one year and Hamersley's coat of arms had been painted over.
 Nevertheless, some Oxfordians continue to support the de Vere identification, claiming that the fashions worn by the sitter date the painting to about 1580 when Hamersley would have been only 15.

 Another example is the Flower portrait, named for its owner, Sir Desmond Flower, who donated it to the Shakespeare Museum in 1911.
 This was once thought to be the earliest painting depicting Shakespeare, and the model for the Droeshout engraving.
 It was shown in a 2005 National Portrait Gallery investigation to be a 19th-century fake adapted from the engraving.
 The image of Shakespeare was painted over an authentic 16th-century painting of a Madonna and child.